Iowa enacts law separating GAL and attorney roles for children in custody cases

 04/05/2017, Legislation, Custody Disputes - Children

-HB 133, enacted in 2017, changes the law in Iowa as to representatives of children during dissolution of marriage or domestic relations proceedings.
+In 2017, the Iowa legislature enacted HB 133, which changes the law in Iowa as to representatives of children during dissolution of marriage or domestic relations proceedings.

 Appointment of Counsel: discretionary Qualified: no